 The idea is that by publishing a blog post that excavating machine owners would find useful, you are bringing your target market to your site.
 If they hadn’t heard of your brand already, they have now.
 Not only that, but you just gave these potential customers something of value to them, for nothing, and that is a great way to start building trust with future potential customers.

 Webpages describe and showcase your products and services to your customers.
 Standard, right?
 But did you know they’re also a great way to share the benefits of what you offer?

-More content equals the unique pages on your site which can be listed in Googles Search Engine Results Page (SERP).
-More listings in Googles SERP's means a greater chance of increased traffic.
-This is the online equivalent of driving foot traffic into your retail store on a regular basis of people who are interested in your product.
-In this case content has kicked off your sales process.
+More content equals the unique pages on your site which can be listed in Google’s Search Engine Results Page (SERP).
+More listings in Google SERPs mean a greater chance of increased traffic.
+This is the online equivalent of driving foot traffic into your retail store on a regular basis for people who are interested in your product.
+In this case, content has kicked off your sales process.
 More content also means more for you, your fans and your followers to share on social media to increase brand awareness and establish yourself as an industry expert.
-If you've ever flicked through your Facebook wall or Twitter feed you will undoubtedly see a lot of shared news and informational posts.
-These posts are shared, commented on and help drive massive amounts of traffic through minimal effort.
+If you’ve ever flicked through your Facebook wall or Twitter feed you will undoubtedly see a lot of shared news and informational posts.
+These posts are shared and commented on and help drive massive amounts of traffic through minimal effort.
 If your information is useful and relevant people will visit your site to read it and kick off the sales process.
-As helpful as content is, it isn't the core focus of many companies businesses.
+As helpful as content is, it isn’t the core focus of many companies’ businesses.
 You may be a masseuse or plumber and just not have time to focus on your content.
-If this is the case why not outsource it to an expert.
+If this is the case why not outsource it to an expert?
 Arcadian Digital can help you increase the content on your site with our content writers and grow your traffic.

-Feel free to contact us or call us on 1300 885 726 for an obligation free chat on content no matter where you are in the world, we can help!
+Feel free to contact us or call us on (03) 9090 7070 for an obligation-free chat on content no matter where you are in the world, we can help!